 3. Branding Colors.
 Being able to brand the environment to look like our business is becoming more of a focal point for the new Lightning UI and it’s quite appealing.

 This new navigation does not affect the mobile experience, but it will change how the desktop users leverage Lightning Experience.
 These changes will be rolled out in 2 phases, so I would definitely recommend reading the FAQ to better understand how to prepare yourself for this upcoming change.
 If you haven’t yet begun using Lightning Experience then you won’t have to worry about that stuff quite yet.

-Lightning Experience is making good strides toward being usable by larger companies and companies who have highly customized environments.
+Lightning Experience is making good strides toward being usable by larger companies and companies that have highly customized environments.
 Many people I speak with have several roadblocks to switching to Lightning Experience and the custom navigation is almost always at the top of the list.
 Thankfully Salesforce is listening and adjusting based on what is preventing people from moving forward with Lightning Experience.
-I would highly recommend looking into what road blocks still exist for you once the Winter 17 release notes have been announced as there are many changes coming that will break down some of these walls.
+I would highly recommend looking into what roadblocks still exist for you once the Winter 17 release notes have been announced as there are many changes coming that will break down some of these walls.